|

 » Background

-Title IX of the Education Amendments of 1972 This is a link to a page outside the NASA domain is a Federal civil rights law prohibiting discrimination on the basis of sex in educational programs and activities receiving Federal financial assistance.
+Title IX of the Education Amendments of 1972 is a Federal civil rights law prohibiting discrimination on the basis of sex in educational programs and activities receiving Federal financial assistance.
 The law promotes equality of opportunity, regardless of gender, and represents a national commitment to enhance educational and employment opportunities.

 Many know of Title IX as a tool that has been used very effectively to encourage equal opportunity regardless of gender in athletics.
 However, Title IX also applies in the academic context.
 Under Title IX, educational programs receiving Federal financial assistance are prohibited from discriminating on the basis of sex and must ensure equal educational opportunities for all program beneficiaries.
 One important area where concerns relating to gender equity still exist is in the fields of science, technology, engineering, and mathematics (STEM).